-Manage the general fund exposure to additional state aid costs: "Additional state aid" is money that the State pays to school districts in recognition of what residential property taxpayers would pay were it not for the 35% homeowner's rebate and the one-percent constitutional cap on primary taxes.
-Despite efforts to contain property tax growth through the state's adherence to the truth-intaxation laws (TNT), growth in local school district property taxes for desegregation/OCR, excess utilities, career ladder, and transportation will result in increased exposure to the state general fund.
-JLBC's FY 2005 budget book estimates the cost of additional state aid at \$287,990,600.
-The State should minimize its exposure to homeowner rebate and one-percent cap costs by capping local school district levies that are outside the school district equalization system.
+Manage the general fund exposure to additional state aid costs: "Additional state aid" is money that the state pays to school districts in recognition of what residential property taxpayers would pay were it not for the 35% homeowner's rebate and the one-percent constitutional cap on primary taxes.
+Despite efforts to contain property tax growth through the state's adherence to the truth-in-taxation laws (TNT), growth in local school district property taxes for desegregation/OCR, excess utilities, career ladder, and transportation will result in increased exposure to the state general fund.
+For FY 2005, the Legislature appropriated \$296,669,700 in additional state aid.
+The state should minimize its exposure to homeowner rebate and one-percent cap costs by capping local school district levies that are outside the school district equalization system.

 Don't exaggerate your obligation to adjust for inflation: Enacted by Prop.
-301 in 2000, § 15-901.01 requires the Legislature to "increase the base level or other components of the revenue control limit by two per cent" [emphasis added].
+301 in 2000, §15-901.01 requires the Legislature to "increase the base level or other components of the revenue control limit by two per cent" [emphasis added].
 Some have argued that (for the purposes of this statute only, apparently), or means and.
 Therefore, goes the argument, the Legislature is required to apply the 2% factor to both the base level and other components of the revenue control limit (RCL).
-During the 1990s, mandatory inflation adjustments we purposefully removed from statute because of the detrimental effect they can have on the appropriations process in lean years.
+During the 1990s, mandatory inflation adjustments were purposefully removed from statute because of the detrimental impact they can have on the appropriations process in lean years.
 If there are sufficient funds to adjust formulas for inflation, then there is no reason for the Legislature not to make such adjustments.
-Increases in funding to hold government harmless for the impact of inflation when the State is facing a deficit of this magnitude is a certain recipe for tax increases.
+Increases in funding to hold government harmless for the impact of inflation when the state is facing a deficit of this magnitude is a certain recipe for tax increases.
 Citizens and taxpayers are not held harmless for the impact of inflation.
-If the Legislature wants to adjust the base level by 2% it should make that decision because it desires to do so and it has the revenue to do so - not because it is a legal requirement.
+If the Legislature wants to adjust the base level by 2%, it should make that decision because it desires to do so and it has the revenue to do so - not because it is a legal requirement.
 Further, if such an adjustment is made to the base level, no such adjustment should be made to "other components" such as the transportation support level (TSL).